MOVIE RECCOS, MOVIES

 Image Source: fourthreefilm.com

-In Inland Empire a blonde actress Nikki (Laura Dern) while preparing herself for the biggest role of her life develops an attraction for her co-star, Devon (Justin Theroux).
-In due course of time, she realizes that her life is beginning to mimic the fictional film she is involved with.
-Situation takes a drastic turn as it is revealed that the current film is a remake of a doomed Polish production, which was never finished due to a tragic event where the two leads were murdered.
+In Inland Empire, Nikki (Laura Dern), a blonde actress, prepares for the biggest role of her life while developing an attraction to her co-star, Devon (Justin Theroux).
+Over time, she realizes her life is eerily mirroring the fictional film she is working on.
+The situation takes a darker turn when it’s revealed that the current project is a remake of a doomed Polish production, abandoned after the two leads were tragically murdered.

 Inland Empire is the only film in Lynch’s career to be shot handheld on a Sony PD150 digital video recorder.
 The mood of the film is dark and mysterious with some of the filmmaker’s trademarks such as abstract imagery and strange symbolism.
-Almost three hours long, the film creates a hypnotic spell.
+At nearly three hours, it casts a hypnotic, unsettling spell.

 6. Twin Peaks: Fire Walk With Me (1992)